curvenote/editor/README.md

 * Improve equation and start to go to/from various MyST syntax for this
 * Add figure properties (name, width, caption etc.)
 * Provide citations, probably bring in a bibtex parser
-  * Introduce citation and reference component to iooxa/components or article
+  * Introduce citation and reference component to curvenote/components or article
 * Add overlaping roles/directives with MyST (e.g. see [executablebooks/meta#70](https://github.com/executablebooks/meta/issues/70)) for pointers
-  * Add the necessary pieces to iooxa/components that are not basic html (MyST uses sphinx for the heavy lifting, cross-refs etc.)
+  * Add the necessary pieces to curvenote/components that are not basic html (MyST uses sphinx for the heavy lifting, cross-refs etc.)
-* Provide other sereializers from the document strucutre (e.g. latex or simple html without iooxa/components, possibly idyll)
+* Provide other sereializers from the document strucutre (e.g. latex or simple html without curvenote/components, possibly idyll)

 ## See also:
-* [Idyll Lang](https://idyll-lang.org/) has a different markdown-like serialization with very similar base components to iooxa - see [iooxa/article#8](https://github.com/iooxa/article/issues/8) for a comparison.
+* [Idyll Lang](https://idyll-lang.org/) has a different markdown-like serialization with very similar base components to curvenote - see [curvenote/article#8](https://github.com/curvenote/article/issues/8) for a comparison.